Creature feature: The stunning snowy owl

 Years with high populations of snowy owls in the U.S. are called irruptions, according to Project SNOWstorm.
 These irruptions are based on food and nesting, but scientists do not fully understand why such large fluctuations are seen in the snowy owl population in the United States.

-Snowy owls can be easier to catch a glimpse of than other owl species because they are diurnal, which means they are active both during the day and night, rather than nocturnal like most owls.
+Snowy owls can be easier to catch a glimpse of than other owl species because they are diurnal, which means they are active during the day, rather than nocturnal like most owls.
 In fact, snowy owls do most of their hunting during the day.

 Here’s a closer look at these beautiful creatures.